Moy Regional Primary School

 Problem Solving with Weights

-Pupils were given a range of familiar weights within 1 kg to choose from.
-They were only allowed to put 2 of these weight together at a time.
-They investigated to find out how many different weights they could make using these and recorded the possible combinations.
+Pupils were given a range of familiar weights within 1kg to choose from.
+They were only allowed to put 2 of these weights together at a time.
+They investigated to find out how many different weight totals they could make using these and recorded the possible combinations.

 Some of our P6 pupils also used their thinking skills to position weights within the grid based on the written descriptions about how they should be placed.